 - 1. You will be prepared when coming to FNP theory and clinical rotations.
 This means, you have read the required material, when appropriate, and have a positive, "I am here to learn with you" attitude, will commit to show up on time, be engaged, and attend and participate during the full time scheduled. - 2.
 You will demonstrate an effective meaningful professional communication manner, both orally and in writing, in a timely manner.
-You will use graduate level wording and proper English composition, spelling and grammar in your communications to us.
-When you receive an email or written communication from us, we expect an acknowledgement of that communication in a timely manner written within 72 hours. - 3.
-You will to strive to "set the bar high" in your expectations of us in FNP administration, faculty and staff roles. - 4.
-If you change your attendance schedule to a class, lab, clinical or other University based activity, except in an extreme emergency, you will give us a minimum of a two week notice, and if you are going to miss in a clinical site where multiple SMU FNP students are in practice, we expect you to find a replacement for you in your absence. - 5.
-You will strive to be role models and mentors for other FNP students. - 6.
-You will strive to see each adverse or challenging situation as an opportunity to learn. - 7.
+You will use graduate level wording displaying appropriate composition, spelling and grammar in your communications to us.
+When you receive any email or written communication from the administration, faculty or staff, written acknowledgement of the communication is expected within 72 hours. - 3. we expect an acknowledgement of that communication in a timely manner written within 72 hours. - 4.
+You will to strive to "set the bar high" in your expectations of us in FNP administration, faculty and staff roles. - 5.
+If you change your attendance schedule to a class, lab, clinical or other University based activity, except in an extreme emergency, you will give us a minimum of a two week notice, and if you are

+- going to miss in a clinical site where multiple SMU FNP students are in practice, we expect you to find a replacement for you in your absence. - 6.
+You will strive to be role models and mentors for other FNP students. - 7.
+You will strive to see each adverse or challenging situation as an opportunity to learn. - 8.
 You will keep your clinical hours current and documented, and respond rapidly to requests related to potential or current clinical sites timely.